carlwiedemann/renderapi/README.md

 5. The resulting top-level Renderable object will have public member variables as other Renderables.
 Each one of these contains a __toString() method.
 6. The Renderables stay as-is until printed individually, at which point the __toString() method establishes the value of the Renderable.
-Depending on the Renderable #type, the value may or may not need to be sent through the theme layer since it may not correspond to an established, overridden template (thus would be the job of the theme registry).
-If the value is not needed to be sent via the theme layer, it is simply built as a concatenated HTML string with tag, attributes (if necessary), inner content (if necessary, and also recursive).
-If in fact the #type is delegated to a template, this template is called via the established theme engine and the markup is returned.
+For a render array with a given #type the output is delegated to a template called via the established theme engine and the markup is returned.

 Example